gayuanprabhu/gayuanprabhu/README.md

 ## 🚀 What I'm Working On

-- 📌 Learning PostgreSQL / MySQL
+- 📌 Learning SQL & MySQL
+- 💡 Planning to build a **Full-Stack E-Commerce Website**
-- 📌 Planning to build a **Personal Finance Tracker** soon
+- 💡 Planning a **Personal Finance Tracker** project soon

 ---

 ## 🌟 Completed Projects